How Mercury Pollution Affects Our Oceans and Fish

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 People looking for ways to improve their diet often turn to fish instead of other proteins.
 It’s lean, lower in calories, and packed full of healthy vitamins, minerals and antioxidants like omega-3.
-On the other side of the coin, too much fish could potentially be dangerous to your health.
+On the other side of the coin, too much fish could potentially be dangerous to your health — because there’s mercury in fish.

 We’ve heard the warning for years — don’t eat too much canned tuna because you’re consuming mercury that can make you sick.
 How is mercury pollution affecting our oceans and fish, and should we consider removing seafood from our diets?